francesco-mollica/word2box_pytorch/README.md

 # Word2Box in PyTorch

-Implementation of the first paper on word2vec - [Efficient Estimation of Word Representations in Vector Space](https://arxiv.org/abs/1301.3781).
-For detailed explanation of the code here, check my post - [Word2vec with PyTorch: Reproducing Original Paper](https://notrocketscience.blog/word2vec-with-pytorch-implementing-original-paper/).
+Implementation of one of the first word2box model using the box-embeddings library proposed by massach - [Efficient Estimation of Word Representations in Vector Space](https://arxiv.org/abs/1301.3781).

-## Word2Vec Overview
+## Word2box Overview

 There 2 model architectures desctibed in the paper:

-- Continuous Bag-of-Words Model (CBOW), that predicts word based on its context;
 - Continuous Skip-gram Model (Skip-Gram), that predicts context for a word.

 Difference with the original paper: